jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 The Matter Binding supports the following types of things:

 - `controller`: The main controller that interfaces with Matter devices.
 It requires the configuration parameter  `nodeId` which sets the local Matter node ID for this controller (must be unique in the fabric).
+- `node`: Represents an individual Node within the Matter network.
+The only configuration parameter is `nodeId`.
-- `endpoint`: Represents an individual endpoint within the Matter network.
-Configuration parameters include `nodeId` and `endpointId`.
+- `bridge-endpoint`: Represents an individual bridged endpoint as a child of a `node` thing.
+Configuration parameters include `endpointId`.

 ## Discovery

 Matter controllers must be added manually.
-Endpoint (devices) will be discovered when a `pairCode` is used to search for a device to add.
+Nodes (devices) will be discovered when a `pairCode` is used to search for a device to add.
+Bridged endpoints will be added to the inbox once the parent Node is added as a thing.

 ### Device Pairing: General